Abstract

 1. Do your background research and make sure that you are familiar with the terms, concepts, and questions, above.

-3. You'll use the same glass for repeated trials, so it is convenient to mark the desired water level.
+3. You will use the same glass for repeated trials, so it is convenient to mark the desired water level.

 1. Use the measuring cup to add 8 ounces (236 mL) of water to the glass.
 (If you're using metric volume units, rounding up to 250 mL is fine.)